 “Tomato soluble solids” (TSS or NTSS) means the sucrose value of raw tomatoes or tomato product.
 For raw tomatoes, this value shall be determined by the methods prescribed in “Inspection Procedures” (2014) for Soluble Solids Testing -- Digital Refractometer, as published by the Processing Tomato Advisory Board (PTAB), which is hereby incorporated by reference.
 For the tomato products tomato juice, tomato paste, tomato puree, and whole and diced tomatoes, this value shall be determined by the method prescribed in “Inspection Procedures” (2014) for Soluble Solids Testing -- Digital Refractometer, as published by PTAB, or the “Official Methods of Analysis of the Association of Official Analytical Chemists,” 13th Ed., 1980, sections 32.014 to 32.016 and 52.012 (AOAC, 1980), depending on availability.
 For instances in which no salt has been added, the sucrose value obtained from the referenced tables shall be considered the percent of tomato soluble solids.
 If salt has been added either intentionally or through the application of the acidified break, determine the percent of such added sodium chloride as specified in the regulation's definition of salt.
 Subtract the percentage sodium chloride from the percentage of total soluble solids found (sucrose value from the refractive index tables) and multiply the difference by 1.016.
 The resultant value is considered the percent of “tomato soluble solids.”
 The centrifuges, centrifuge spin rate, centrifuge spin time, and other lab measurement equipment specified in AOAC (1980) may be exchanged with more modern equipment and measurement procedures where the operator deems necessary.
 Tomato soluble solids must be rounded to the nearest tenth of a percent of solids.

-“Tracking System” means the Compliance Instrument Tracking System Service where ARB compliance instruments are issued, traded, and retired.
+“Tracking System” means the registry or application where CARB compliance instruments are issued, traded, and retired.

 “Transaction,” when referring to an arrangement between registered entities regarding compliance instruments, means an understanding among registered entities to transfer the control of a compliance instrument from one entity to another, either immediately or at a later date.